dssg/triage/docs/sources/experiments/algorithm.md

 The last phase of an Experiment run uses the completed design matrices to train, test, and evaluate classifiers.
 This procedure writes a lot of metadata to the 3 schemas: 'model_metadata', 'train_results', and 'test_results'.

+### Associating Models with Experiment

+Every combination of training matrix + classifier + hyperparameter is considered a Model.
+Before any Models are trained, the Experiment is associated with each Model in the database through the `model_metadata.experiment_models` table.
+This means that whether or not the Experiment has to end up training a model, after the fact a user can query the database to see if it used said model.

 ### Train